Major powers examine long-shot options in Iran talks

 Western powers have rejected that and, instead, offered limited incentives focused on technology cooperation.
 They have also ramped up punitive measures to draw Iran, one of the world’s biggest oil producers, into meaningful talks.

-Another Western diplomat cautioned that a new strategy for diplomacy had yet to be finalized by Iran’s six interlocutors: the United States, China, Russia, Britain, France and Germany.
+Another Western diplomat cautioned that a new strategy for diplomacy had yet to be finalised by Iran’s six interlocutors: the United States, China, Russia, Britain, France and Germany.

 But he said a new meeting with Iran soon after the U.S. vote could not be ruled out, and preparations were under way.